You are so much more than what happened to you.

-I am LGBTQ+ affirming and aligned with Health At Every Size (HAES) principles.
 I offer compassionate, non-judgmental guidance for brave, curious seekers, using practical tools based in modern, evidence-based psychotherapy and neuroscience and informed by ancient wisdom practices.
 I can help you heal old wounds, find resilience and ease in the present moment, and create a deeply satisfying life, rich with meaning and purpose.

 Hi!
 I’m Kerri.